Sulayman Pasha Mosque: Interior

-Outside the Mosque
+Exterior

 In the outside of the mosque, the building is in the shape of a rectangle.
 It depicts 9 smaller domes on the rest of the building.
 The front door brings the person in the center of the rectangle, which shows the prayer hall.
 With the rectangular shape of the building, it also includes the courtyard.
 Another courtyard is located in the northern side.
 Its walls that are made out of marble were done from the work of Egyptian craftsmen.

 Courtyard

 The courtyard outside of the mosque is also paved with marble.
 This courtyard is surrounded by shallow domes, which are decorated with green tiles.

 The courtyard has a shrine from the Fatimid period, which was created by Abu Mansur Qastah Ghulam al-Muzaffar ibn Amir al-Juyush, who was governor of Alexandria, the capital of the Fatimid Caliphate, around 1140.
 It was created to house his tomb, and now also includes the tombs of other Ottoman officials.
 In addition, this shrine was dedicated to Sidi Sariya, who was a companion of the Prophet Muhammad.
 Within the shine, there are cenotaphs and turbans crafted in marble.
 The shrine is covered by a dome that is much larger than the other domes in the courtyard.

 On the western side of the courtyard there is a small dome with several tombs containing marble structures.
 Tombs are covered with different models of headstone that were prevalent at the time.

 The north side of this courtyard contains another entrance that leads to another courtyard of the mosque.
 This courtyard has a kuttab, and the domes in this area have blue tiles.
 The complex was completed by a sabil, no longer extant, and a perimeter wall which encompasses other, subsidiary courts and gardens.